Cohabitating with nature

 ‘The fire only made it as far as your boundary,’ the real estate agent confirmed, indicating some fence posts with blackened crowns.
 She painted pictures in our minds of our prospective new home being a safe haven, an untouched oasis.

 Not fully trusting her vested interests, we looked closer and found charring on trees up the gully, above the dam and nearer to the house.
-We learnt two homes further along the road were lost in the Black Summer fires of 2019/20, which devastated almost the whole of the Australian East Coast.
+We learnt a home further along the road was lost in the Black Summer fires of 2019/20, which devastated almost the whole of the Australian East Coast.

 But we bought the property and made the move to the country, making an informed choice, aware of the risk of a future fire.
 The risk is not particular to this property, but almost any.
 Here we know some of the surrounding land is cleared for grazing, most of the closest trees between us and the state forest are in our orchard and probably less predisposed to fire than eucalypts.
 We’ll buy a slasher to keep the grass short.
 We’ll put in more water tanks and pumps.
 A friend admitted that after those fires he’s now obsessed with pumps and backup pumps, generators and backup generators.